VectorAngle/Pendulums/README.md

 # Eng

-### The app only works on Windows

 ### WARNING!
+The app only works on Windows

 The app is in its alpha version and might have a lot of bugs.

 This app simulates movemement of 2 pendulums without gravity and traces a line.